nihaldas007/Home_Automation_With_-Sonar_Sensor/README.md

-Here’s a complete and clean **GitHub README.md** file for your **Room Entry Counter with Dual Sonar Sensors and Relay Light Control** using Arduino.

----
 # 🚪 Smart Room Light Control with People Counter (Using Two Ultrasonic Sensors)

 This Arduino-based project uses **two ultrasonic sensors** to detect people entering and exiting a room.
 It keeps a **count of the number of people** currently inside and controls a **relay module** to automatically turn the light **on/off** based on occupancy.